t4d-gmbh/git-and-its-remotes/source/content/project_management/feature_branch_reload/workflow.md

   - Acceptance criteria
   - Any relevant design mockups or specifications
   - Priority and estimated effort
+  - If it is a bug, include steps to reproduce and state the expected behavior
 {% endif %}

 {% if page %}##### {% endif %}2. **Create a Feature Branch** 🌿{% if slide %} Branch from healthy reference{% endif%}